 Survival of the Fittest

-In natural selection, the better expression is “propagation of the most fertile.”
+In scientific theory, “survival of the fittest” is more concretely stated as “propagation of the most fertile.”
 That’s more faithful to Darwin’s finding and theory.
-It’s the subsequent generations of the most fertile that benefit by increasing numbers, rather than the current member being lifted in non-procreative life aspects.
+It’s the subsequent generations of the most fertile that benefit by increasing numbers, rather than the current member being a superlative.

-It’s worth substituting “propagation of the most fertile” in place of “survival of the fittest” to see if the casual conversational use retains truth along with any vigor.
+It’s worth substituting “propagation of the most fertile” in place of “survival of the fittest” to see if the casual metaphorical use retains truth along with vigor.

 Leave a Reply